cct99/MachineLearning/README.md

 # Machine Learning Algorithms

 This project is a collection of popular machine learning algorithms implemented in Python.
-The algorithms included are
+The algorithms included are Linear Regression, Logistic Regression, SVM, FNN,  and K-Means.

-Feedforward Neural Network (FNN)
-K-Means clustering
-Support Vector Machine (SVM)
-Logistic Regression
-Linear Regression

 Each algorithm is implemented as a standalone Python script that can be run from the command line.
 But it is best to run in Google Colab or Jupyter Notebook.